rust-lang/blog.rust-lang.org/posts/2023-09-25-Increasing-Apple-Version-Requirements.md

 # Do I need to do anything?

 If you or an application you develop are affected by this change, there are different options which may be helpful:
-- If possible, raise your minimum supported OS versions.
-All OS versions discussed in above have no support from the vendor.
+- If possible, raise your minimum supported OS version(s).
+All OS versions discussed in this post have no support from the vendor.
 Not even security updates.
--  If you are running the Rust compiler or other host tools that were previously supported, consider cross-compiling from a newer host instead.
+-  If you are running the Rust compiler or other previously-supported host tools, consider cross-compiling from a newer host instead.
 You may also no longer be able to depend on the Rust standard library.
 - If none of these options work, you may need to freeze the version of the Rust toolchain your project builds with.
-Alternatively, you may be able to maintain a custom toolchain that supports your requirements for any sub-component of it.
+Alternatively, you may be able to maintain a custom toolchain that supports your requirements in any sub-component of it (such as libstd).

-If your project does not directly support a specific version, but instead depends on a default previously used by Rust, there are some steps you can take to help improve.
-For example, a number of crates in the ecosystem have hardcoded Rust's default support versions since they haven't changed for a long time:
+If your project does not directly support a specific OS version, but instead depends on a default version previously used by Rust, there are some steps you can take to help improve future compatibility.
+For example, a number of crates in the ecosystem have hardcoded Rust's previously supported OS baseline versions since they haven't changed for a long time:
-- If you use the `cc` crate to include build languages into your project, a [future update](https://github.com/rust-lang/cc-rs/pull/848) will handle this transparently.
+- If you use the `cc` crate to include other languages in your project, a [future update](https://github.com/rust-lang/cc-rs/pull/848) will handle this transparently.
-- If you need a minimum OS version for anything else, crates should query the new `rustc --print deployment-target` option for a default, or user-set, value on toolchains using Rust 1.71 or newer going forward.
+- If you need a minimum OS version for anything else, crates should query the new `rustc --print deployment-target` option for a default, or user-set when available, value on toolchains using Rust 1.71 or newer going forward.
 Hardcoded defaults should only be used for older toolchains where this is unavailable.